SextupleV/Parallel-evolution-of-root-species/README.md

 # Data description

 **1. 205species**
-The details of 205 studied genomes, including 45 non-root plants and 160 root plants.
-This folder includes TD-, WGD- and HGT-derived genes, gene families, and *Ks* values of TD-derived gene pairs in each species.
+This folder includes TD-, WGD- and HGT-derived genes, gene families, and *Ks* values of TD-derived gene pairs in each of 205 studied species.

 **2. Ancestral_and_specific_TD_events**
 Ancestral and independent TD events in *Arabidopsis thaliana*, *Schrenkiella parvula*, *Oryza sativa* and *Zizania latifolia*.
 The TD events that occurred before and after the divergence of *A. thaliana* and *S. parvula*, as well as *O. sativa* and *Z. latifolia*, were considered ancestral and specific TD events, respectively.